 - Elastic ear loops pressing on the sensitive nerves around the ears

 - N95 masks pressing on the nose and ears

 - Face shields and goggles pressing on the forehead and temples

 Anyone can get a compression headache.
 But people with migraine may be especially sensitive, in particular people with allodynia, who have highly sensitive scalps.
 Luckily, there are some simple tips for how to stop external compression headaches that you can follow.

 Mask-Wearing Tips to Avoid Headache

-Try a different style.
 Think about where your mask-related pain originates from, then find a style of mask that avoids that sensitive area.
 The most common styles have elastic ear loops.
-But the “duck bill” style N95 mask has two elastic straps worn behind the head.
+But the “duckbill” style N95 mask has two elastic straps worn behind the head.
 Cloth face masks are typically more comfortable than surgical or N95 masks.
 Perhaps varying two different styles would help.
-Find what works for you.
+Find the migraine mask that works for you.

-Talk to your doctor.
 If you’ve tried all of the above without success, you may need to raise your migraine threshold to get you through this exceptional period of time.
-Your doctor may want to prescribe you with a preventive medication, or raise your dosage, to allow you to comfortably wear your mask.
+Your doctor may want to prescribe you with a preventive medication, or raise your dosage to allow you to comfortably wear your mask.
 Safety first, always.

 For more in our Covid-19 and Migraine series, read “The Surprising Impact of the Covid-19 Pandemic on Migraine.”